 About Radley Balko

-I’ve been published in a variety of places, from Playboy to the Wall Street Journal, have done lots of TV and radio interviews (see resume or published writing), and twice testified before Congress.
-My work has been cited by the U.S. Supreme Court, and cited and excerpted by the Mississippi State Supreme Court.
-My reporting helped get a guy off death row and eventually freed, helped win a new trial and acquittal for a 13-year-old murder suspect, and led to the firing of a corrupt medical examiner in Mississippi.
+He has been published in a variety of places, from Playboy to the Wall Street Journal, and wrote a biweekly column for Fox News from 2002-2009.
+He has twice testified before Congress.
+His work has been cited by the U.S. Supreme Court (Hudson v.
+Michigan), and cited and excerpted by the Mississippi State Supreme Court (Mississippi v.
+Edmonds).
+His reporting has been credited with helping Mississippi murder convict Cory Maye get off of death row, and eventually released from prison.
+His reporting also helped lead to the termination of longtime Mississippi medical examiner Steven Hayne.

-My 2009 feature on forensics fraud in a Louisiana murder case won the Western Publication Association’s “Maggie Award” for reporting.
-In 2011 I was named the L.A.
+Balko’s 2009 feature on forensics fraud in a Louisiana murder case won the Western Publication Association’s “Maggie Award” for reporting, and in 2011 he was named the L.A.
 Press Club’s Journalist of the Year.

-My new book, Rise of the Warrior Cop: The Militarization of America’s Police Forces, was released in July 2013, and has received praise from the New Yorker, the Economist, Publishers Weekly, Kirkus, the Wall Street Journal, and the New York Journal of Books, among other places.
+His 2013 book Rise of the Warrior Cop: The Militarization of America’s Police Forces has received praise from numerous critics and media outlets, including the New Yorker, the Economist, Publishers Weekly, Kirkus, the Wall Street Journal, and the New York Journal of Books.

 Balko is originally from Greenfield, Indiana.
 He graduated from Indiana University in 1997 with a BA in journalism and political science.
 He is a music buff, an amateur photographer, and an admitted “dog person.”